naziha1986/-reading-notes.md/Read:02.md

 ### * Git Commands:
 We can use many commands in git, for example:

-* **Main Commands ACP Commands**
+a.  **Main Commands ACP Commands**

 1. git  add .:t to set file as *staged*.
 2. git commit -m" note": to take a *snapshot* of staged file.
 3.  git push origin main .: to push/send new snapshot of changes to remote repo in GitHub.

-* ** git clone (the link of repo):** to download repo on local machine.
+b.  ** git clone (the link of repo):** to download repo on local machine.

-* ** git remote -v** : it responsible for syncing changes.
+c. ** git remote -v** : it responsible for syncing changes.
 Records registered through the git remote command are used in conjunction with the git fetch , git push , and git pull commands. by running this command, you can view the short names, such as “origin,” of all specified remote handles. you can view all the remote URLs next to their corresponding short names.

-* **git status**: to see the changes made & give an explanation about what happened.
+d. **git status**: to see the changes made & give an explanation about what happened.

 >visit [Git](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/) for more information.